 - Sound waves enter the ear through the ear canal (external ear).
 Then they strike the eardrum (tympanic membrane).
-The eardrum separates the ear canal and the middle ear.
+The eardrum is what separates the ear canal from the middle ear.

-- The eardrum vibrates, and the vibrations move to the bones of the middle ear.
-In response, the bones of the middle ear vibrate, which boosts the sound and sends it to the inner ear.
+- The sound waves make the eardrum vibrate.
+The vibrations move to the bones of the middle ear.
+This boosts the sound and sends it to the inner ear.

-- The fluid-filled, curved space of the inner ear, sometimes called the labyrinth, contains the main sensory organ of hearing.
-This organ is called the cochlea.
-Sound vibrations cause the fluid in the inner ear to move, which bends tiny hair cells (cilia) in the cochlea.
+- The inner ear is a fluid-filled, curved space that is sometimes called the labyrinth.
+It contains the cochlea, the main sensory organ of hearing.
+Sound vibrations cause the fluid in the inner ear to move.
+This bends tiny hair cells (cilia) in the cochlea.
 The movement of the hair cells creates nerve impulses.
-These nerve impulses then travel along the cochlear nerve to the brain and are read as sound.
+These nerve impulses then travel along the cochlear nerve to the brain and are heard as sound.

 Hearing tests help find what kind of hearing loss you have.
 The tests measure how well you can hear sounds that reach the inner ear through the ear canal.
 They also measure sounds that are spread through the skull.